Jeremy K. Benjamin, Director of Theatre

 Theatre Program Auditions

 Lorain County Community College Theatre Department is looking for students and community members to audition for its upcoming production.

 Jeremy K. Benjamin, Director of Theatre, Production Manager/Technical Director

-Jeremy is in his 29th year as Production Manager/Technical Director/Designer at Lorain County Community College.
-Mr. Benjamin teaches Stagecraft, Lighting, Sound technology and theatre history courses, along with coordinating all technical and design aspects of the Arts and Humanities Division programming.
-Jeremy has spent the past 25 years designing lighting for all forms of the performing arts.
-Besides LCCC, Mr. Benjamin’s lighting designs have been seen at the Beck Center for the Arts, Cincinnati’s College Conservatory of Music, the Cleveland Institute of Music Opera Department, Cleveland Contemporary Dance Theatre, Cleveland Municipal School District, Dancing Wheels, Great Lakes Theater Festival, Ingenuity Festival, Lorain County Community College, Lyric Opera Cleveland, Miami University Summer Theatre, Oberlin Opera Theatre, Oberlin Department of Theatre and Dance, Ohio Dance Theatre, Opera Cleveland, Paramount Productions, and Pointe of Departure Dance.
+Jeremy is in his 31st year as Production Manager/Technical Director/Designer at Lorain County Community College and has been the theatre program’s director since 2010.
+Mr. Benjamin teaches stagecraft, lighting, sound technology and theatre history courses, along with coordinating all technical and design aspects of the Arts and Humanities Division programming.
+Jeremy has spent the past 30+ years designing lighting for all forms of the performing arts.
+Besides LCCC, Mr. Benjamin’s lighting designs have been seen at the Beck Center for the Arts, Cincinnati’s College Conservatory of Music, the Cleveland Institute of Music Opera Department, Cleveland Contemporary Dance Theatre, Cleveland Municipal School District, Dancing Wheels, Great Lakes Theater Festival, Ingenuity Festival, Karamu House, Lorain County Community College, Lyric Opera Cleveland, Miami University Summer Theatre, Oberlin Opera Theatre, Oberlin Department of Theatre and Dance, Ohio Dance Theatre, Opera Cleveland, Paramount Productions, and Pointe of Departure Dance.

 Scott Dane Knowles, Scene Shop Supervisor and Scenic Designer/Artist